ronnytorresmtz/advanced-crud-vue/README.md

 7. Handle Languagues via my component vue
 8. Use Bootstrap and Animate
 9. CORS Implementation

+>Some Components created from scratch
+1. Pagination Component
+2. Table Component with the next funcionalities:
+    a.
+Column Sort
+    b.
+Choose a Field to Display (store in LocalStorage)
+    c.
+Pagination Per Page
+3. Toast Messaging Component
+4. Language Component

 ## TODO
 3. Upgrade Laravel 5.4 to 5.5
 8. Add Import and Export functionalities